ten-protocol/ten-whitepaper/aggregators-verifiers.md

 Note: Each aggregator needs an ETH balance on the L1 to pay for the submission of the rollup.

-The steps to registre as an Aggregator are shown in the following diagram:
+The steps to register as an Aggregator are shown in the following diagram:
 ![aggregator staking](./images/aggregator-stake.png)

 #### Verifier Nodes